CX Tools of the Trade Part 3: Customer Journey Mapping

 3. DOUBLE CHECK

-Remember, journey mapping isn’t a “one and done” activity.
-As new ways of doing business occur, silos are broken down, or new processes are implemented, take time to ensure changes are reflected on the map.
+Remember, customer journey mapping is never a “one and done” activity.
+As new ways of doing business occur, silos are broken down, or new processes are implemented, ensure those changes are reflected on the map.
 Just as your business or brand strategy should be revisited and amended, the same holds true for your journey map— it is your living, breathing customer interaction story.